germansanz93/Spotify-Service/README.md

 ```
 mvn clean install
 ```
-and then you can run
+and then you can run it